top of page

 In 2017 FofPP signed a Partnership Agreement with Haringey Council, so that we can act on their behalf with regard to the Fountain.

-We formed a steering committee, and members siting on it are: Councillors, Adam Jogee and Dennis Bradley, David Theakston Haringey Council, Lewis Taylor from the Parks Dept, Rob Merry stone consultant, Simon Carter Head of Collections at St. Paul's Cathedral, Grace Adam - artist, Chris Chadwick Chair of FofPP and Jennifer Mann, Angela Elliott FofPP committee.
+We formed a steering committee, and members sitting on it were: Councillors, Adam Jogee and Dennis Bradley, David Theakston Haringey Council, Lewis Taylor from the Parks Dept, Rob Merry stone consultant, Simon Carter Head of Collections at St. Paul's Cathedral, Grace Adam - artist, Chris Chadwick Chair of FofPP, Jennifer Mann and Angela Elliott FofPP committee.

 EMBANKMENT STONES FIND RETIREMENT HOME IN PRIORY PARK AFTER 150 YEARS OF HOLDING BACK THE RIVER THAMES